acheong08/ChatGPT/README.md

   -p PASSWORD, --password PASSWORD
                         Your OpenAI password
   --paid                Use the paid API
-  --proxy PROXY         Use a proxy (e.g. socks5://IP:PORT) --insecure-auth       Use an insecure authentication method to bypass OpenAI's geo-blocking (not recommended)
+  --proxy PROXY         Use a proxy
+  --insecure-auth       Use an insecure authentication method to bypass OpenAI's geo-blocking --session_token SESSION_TOKEN Alternative to email and password authentication.
+Use this if you have Google/Microsoft account.
 ```

 ## Developers